bradwolaver/python-hydrology-fundamentals/README.md

 ## Course Goal

-The primary goal of this short course is to introduce the Hydrology Bureau to Python fundamentals for water data analysis.
+The primary goal of this short course is to introduce water resource professionals to Python fundamentals for water data analysis.
 Through 6 practical sessions, participants will learn essential skills for working with hydrologic data—from importing and manipulating datasets to creating visualizations and conducting analyses.

 ## Online Course Materials